 Former Rep. Jim Kolbe Advocates for LGBT Binational Couples

-April 22, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+April 22, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 During testimony to the Senate Judiciary Committee this morning, former Rep. Jim Kolbe (Republican) argued on behalf of the rights of same-sex binational couples.

 In his 5-minute statement, Kolbe spoke of the struggle he and his fiancé Hector Alfonso, who is a Panama native, endured to acquire a visa.
 He and Alfonso were forced to separate for a year after they were unable to acquire a visa.
 Alfono was fortunately able to obtain a "green card" and the couple plans to marry this May in Washington, D.C.